Skip to main content

 GE Aerospace

-Booth #1137 - EPIC-TRAILS
+Booth #1105 - EPIC-TRAILS

 GE Aerospace researchers are working in “the cloud” to understand the impact of aircraft-formed induced clouds called contrails in the sky.
 In collaboration with Southwest Airlines, the team is working on a $2.2 million project through a new program from ARPA-E’s called Predictive Real-time Emissions Technologies Reducing Aircraft Induced Lines in the Sky (PRE-TRAILS).
-The team will be developing in-flight digital tools to gain a deeper insight and understanding on the impact of contrails to help enable a more sustainable future of flight.
+The team will be developing in-flight digital tools to gain a deeper insight and understanding on the impact of contrails to help enable a more efficient future of flight.

 • PI: Saikat Ray Majumder, Senior Scientist, Statistical Signal Processing, GE Aerospace Research